slavachalnev/slavachalnev.github.io/_posts/2023-08-24-visibility.md

 ---
-title: "What can a transformer's hidden state see?"
+title: "What can a hidden state see?"
 date: 2023-08-24
 mathjax: true
 ---